Cynthia J. Cyrus, Ph.D.

 Commanding Officer, Naval ROTC

-Captain Edward "Ted" Heflin serves as Commanding Officer of the Vanderbilt University Naval ROTC (Reserve Officers' Training Corps).
+Captain (CAPT) Donald G. May serves as the Commanding Officer of the Vanderbilt University Naval ROTC (Reserve Officers' Training Corps).
 The purpose of the NROTC Program is to educate and train qualified young men and women for service as commissioned officers in the Navy's unrestricted line, the Navy Nurse Corps and the Marine Corps.

 Assisted by Jim Barlow email@example.com

-Lieutenant Colonel Eric Westphal Commanding Officer, Army ROTC
+Lieutenant Colonel Dustin Mitchell Commanding Officer, Army ROTC